Kala Pharmaceuticals Inc. (KALA): Skating on Thin Ice? We Know the Answer

-Kala Pharmaceuticals Inc. (NASDAQ:KALA) went up by 0.89% from its latest closing price compared to the recent 1-year high of $14.68.
-The company’s stock price has collected 6.40% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Kala Pharmaceuticals Announces EYSUVIS(R) Now Covered by OptumRx
+Kala Pharmaceuticals Inc. (NASDAQ:KALA) went down by -1.52% from its latest closing price compared to the recent 1-year high of $14.23.
+The company’s stock price has collected 15.71% of gains in the last five trading sessions.
+Press Release reported on 06/03/21 that Kala Pharmaceuticals Announces EYSUVIS(R) Now Covered by OptumRx

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.